Knetic/wisk/README.md

     wisk -p "project.name=fooject;project.executable=foo" ./skeleton ./cool_project

 Placeholders can be literally anywhere in a plaintext file. `wisk` doesn't parse the file, it just looks for the placeholder tags.
 You can use them for classnames, module paths, import statements, variable names, README contents, or

 If a skeleton contains a parameter that is not specified, the generated project will have all instances of that placeholder replaced with a blank string.
 This may cause syntax errors, so it's best to always specify every parameter that you need.
 You can inspect the parameters a skeleton supports by using the `-i` flag, like so;

     wisk -i ./skeleton

 This flag works with any valid skeleton, including directories, archives, and registered skeletons.

+###How do I make package paths?

+Parameters can be specified as a list by seprating values with a comma, like so.

+    wisk -p "project.package=com,example,sample"

+By default, if a parameter is referenced and the parameter is a list, only the first element in the list will be used.
+So using "${{=project.package=}}" with the above parameters will only result in "com".
+However, placeholders can specify a separator used to join the list elements together, like so;

+    ${{=project.package[.]=}}

+In this case, the above will be replaced with "com.example.sample".
+This is useful for creating nested folder structures, or package names.
+See the Java examples in the "samples" folder for an implementation of this, using a single "project.package" parameter to create nested folder hierarchies and package declarations.

+Note that if no separator is specified, the default OS path separator is used instead.

 ###How do I make skeletons?